janastu/WebAnno/README.md

 # WebAnno
+The WebAnno is Web Annotation Application which allows the user to comment, highlight , describe, suggest information on the web page.

+* Making use of Annotator.js Library
 Making use of standard web annotation data model to annotate the web contents like text, audio and images.